 According to the Genwebs and Quicksilver, The complete history of Santa Clare County’s New Almaden Mine, Hidalgo Cemetery was created to replace the Guadalupe Cemetery in 1879.
 Like Guadalupe, most (if not all) of the people buried here were Mexican miners.

 Don’t expect to find headstones or even bodies located at Hidalgo.
-While it was in active use for many decades after the Guadalupe Cemetery closed, according to this site: “In 1933, the Corps of Engineers, contracted with Tommy Monahan… and a funeral director in San Jose, to remove the remains and rebury them at Oak Hill.
+While it was in active use for many decades after the Guadalupe Cemetery closed, according to this site [site no longer up]: “In 1933, the Corps of Engineers, contracted with Tommy Monahan… and a funeral director in San Jose, to remove the remains and rebury them at Oak Hill.
 Even though they believe they moved them all, the Quicksilver County Park Department continues to care for this cemetery as though there are still remains there.”